dibyendumajumdar/ravi-compiler/README.md

 ## Building

-You will need CMake installation.
+You will need CMake 3.12 or greater.
 The build steps are fairly simple on Linux:

 ```
 mkdir build